rixx/books.rixx.de/data/reviews/jim-butcher/white-night/index.md

   rating: 3
 ---

 Stakes rise.
 Supernatural battles continue.
-The snark feels tired.
+The snark is tired.